burhanrashid52/PhotoEditor/README.md

 | Property  | Usage |
 | ------------- | ------------- |
-| `setPinchTextScalable()`  | set false to disable pinch to zoom on text insertion.By deafult its true
+| `setPinchTextScalable()`  | set false to disable pinch to zoom on text insertion.By default its true
 | `setDefaultTextTypeface()`  | set default text font to be added on image  |
 | `setDefaultEmojiTypeface()`  | set default font specifc to add emojis |